the Philodemic Society

 ARTICLE I: RELATIVE TO MEETINGS

-Any member who is not present at the calling of the roll to answer by name shall be subject to an inquiry by the President.
+Any member who is not present at the calling of the roll to answer to his name shall be subject to an inquiry by the President.

-If any member during a meeting talk or laugh improperly, read any book or papers not pertaining to the debate then under discussion, make any personal remarks regarding another or any disrespectful allusion to any person’s class or studies, interrupt the speaker without permission, or be guilty of improper or unbecoming conduct, said member shall be reprimanded by the President.
+If any member during a meeting talk or laugh improperly, read any book or papers not pertaining to the debate then under discussion, make any personal remarks regarding another or any disrespectful allusion to his class or studies, interrupt the speaker without permission, or be guilty of improper or ungentlemanly conduct, he shall be reprimanded by the President.

 All meetings of the Society shall be open to the general public, with the exception of the Grand Semi-Annual Meetings, the assignment of keynoters at business meetings, and induction ceremonies.

 The regular meeting of the Society for debate shall be held every Thursday evening at 8:00 PM during the Fall and Spring semesters.

 The vote of the majority to determine the outcome of debates shall always be sufficient.